mailpile/Mailpile/README.md

 are processing thousands of messages you should expect it to take a few hours.

+You can repeat the add command to specify multiple mailboxes.
+Boxes can be in mailbox or maildir format.
+Boxes are not recursive, though.
+If you have many maildirs in a tree, you must specify each one individually.

 Stopping the program with CTRL-C is (relatively) nondestructive - it will try to save its progress and re-running should continue the scan from where it left off.